Changing marijuana laws aren’t necessarily making weed more welcome in the workplace.

 But drug testing and zero-tolerance rules can also make it difficult for businesses with a need to recruit young professionals who may harbor more liberal attitudes toward pot.

-“We have ski industries out here, and if they really took a hard line on marijuana use, they would have to shut down,” says Curtis Graves, information resource manager for the Colorado-based Mountain States Employers Council.
+“We have ski industries out here, and if they really took a hard line on marijuana use, they would have to shut down,” said Curtis Graves, information resource manager for the Colorado-based Mountain States Employers Council.

 The most widely cited case is a 2015 Colorado Supreme Court that upheld Dish Network’s firing of a disabled man who used medical marijuana and failed a drug test.
 The court ruled that a state law barring employers from firing workers for off-duty behavior that is legal did not apply because pot remains illegal under federal law.

 Similar rulings have been issued in other states including California, Montana and Washington.
-Share this article with a colleague.

 Was this article valuable?